 - How to help you set up services and supports.

 This information will be used for service planning with other developmental service agencies.
-We will also be happy to share information with any people or agencies that you choose.
-The report will NOT include a caregiver's personal health information.
+We are happy to share information with any people or agencies that you choose.

 It is important to call us if you are planning to move or change your phone number.
 If you move to a new region, we can send your application information to the Developmental Services Ontario agency in your new community.